 There’s a reason why backcountry in Australia is going through such a serious boom: there is great terrain to be discovered out there, including plenty of heart-stopping steeps to appease even the most hardcore of adrenaline junkies, or cruisy runs to suit even the most nervous of beginners.

-Add some of the best views to be found anywhere in the land, plus unique experiences offered up in resort – like the Steve Lee backcountry snowmobiling tour or the new Intro to Backcountry Thredbo tours – and you have a mecca that’s just waiting to be discovered.
+Add some of the best views to be found anywhere in the land, plus unique experiences offered up in resort like the Intro to Backcountry Thredbo tours – and you have a mecca that’s just waiting to be discovered.

 Anyone who grew up staying in lodges, or who opts to stay in a lodge now, will tell you the same thing – there’s nothing quite like it.